 What I like about Baltimore: I have only been here three weeks, but when I visited I fell in love with the cobblestone roads, the historic and artsy feel, the down-to-earth people, and all the red brick!

 Read Q&A with Joanna about her fellowship experience.

-Undergraduate school: University of Minnesota; B.S. in psychology
+Undergraduate school: University of Minnesota; bachelor’s in psychology

-Graduate School: Washington University School of Medicine in St. Louis, M.S. in occupational therapy
+Graduate school: Washington University School of Medicine in St. Louis, master's in occupational therapy

 Hometown: Minneapolis, Minnesota

 Why I chose Johns Hopkins: This well-designed fellowship focuses on mentorship and excellence in evidence-based practice.
 The program provides a diverse collection of educational experiences, including opportunities to attend didactic lectures within the Department of Psychiatry and Behavioral Sciences, advocate to further our profession at the state and national levels, and receive personalized mentorship throughout each of the eight service line rotations.